kuv2707/PacMan-JS/README.md

 <br>
 This project is my original work and is therefore prone to bugs.
 It is a result of several sleepless nights throughout the week.
 I have tried my best to manage this along with the upcoming Mid Semester examinations, but feel that this project could have been a lot better if I had more time to work on it.
 <br>
-I hope it is good enough
+I hope it is good enough.